imrehg/imrehg/README.md

 - Find what I'm currently working on on [my "Now" page](https://gergely.imreh.net/now/).
 - 💬 Ask me about Taiwan, Machine Learning Engineering, or hackerspaces.
 - Work context available on [LinkedIn](https://www.linkedin.com/in/gergelyimreh/).
+- Blogging about tech and non-tech topics at https://gergely.imreh.net/blog/

 <!--
 **imrehg/imrehg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.